 Qualitative and mixed methods

 This introductory module aims to familiarise students with qualitative and mixed methods research approaches used in population health science research.
 It will enable participants to understand the principles of qualitative research, and the major qualitative research methodologies used in health and health care research.
-It will cover the key methods used to generate qualitative data, with brief practical experience of using approaches such as interviews and observations, alongside approaches to analysing qualitative data.
-In addition, participants will learn about the use of qualitative approaches alongside trials, mixed methods research designs and the integration of quantitative and qualitative data.
+It will cover the key methods used to generate qualitative data, with brief practical experience of using approaches such as interviews, alongside approaches to analysing qualitative data.
+In addition, participants will learn about the use of qualitative approaches for applied research alongside trials, mixed methods research designs and the integration of quantitative and qualitative data.
 This module will be a useful foundation for anyone seeking to understand qualitative and mixed methods research in more depth.

 Module Learning Outcomes: